 We try to make our fortnightly meetings interesting for everyone, whatever your experience and camera of choice.
-We aim to improve our photographic skills, learn what makes a good image, and perhaps how to manipulate the files using a computer and imaging software.
+We aim to improve our photographic skills, learn what makes a good image, and sometimes how to manipulate the files using a computer and imaging software.

 These will include presentations and demonstrations from skilled local photographers or from members of the club with particular knowledge of a specific topic, and practical evenings and workshops where we bring our cameras and can try something different.

-We encourage all members to enter whatever their level of experience.
+We encourage all members to enter, whatever their level of experience.
 New members may find the idea daunting but competitions can help to improve your image-making and decisions.
 Constructive feedback from visiting judges is often useful and it can aid your learning process to see your work on display and being discussed.
 But if you decide not to take part that’s fine; you can learn a lot just by looking at other members’ images and hearing the judge’s comments.

-As a society we take part in two annual inter-club competitions with the other societies on the island, when each club puts forward their best digital images to be judged against each other.
+As a Society, we take part in annual inter-club competitions with the other societies on the island, which are great opportunities to meet other photographers and see their best work.

 We arrange a variety of trips and outings for photography, mainly during the summer months, but hope to add more outside activities and workshops during the season if there is interest and support.
 We always welcome suggestions.